 Concussion Recovery - Risks and Complications

 Concussion recovery can be seriously delayed if activity is continued following an injury.
 For example, 10-20 percent of individuals experience what is known as post-concussion syndrome - when symptoms persist longer than the anticipated recovery time.
-Importantly, continuing to play immediately following injury can dramatically slow recovery.
+Importantly, continuing to play immediately following injury may dramatically slow recovery.
 This affects mood, sleep, appetite, and academic performance long-term.
 In some instances, these symptoms may last for weeks, months, and sometimes years following the original injury.
-Treatment and recovery will vary depending on the symptoms that the individual is experiencing.
+As a result, treatment and recovery will vary depending on the symptoms that the individual is experiencing.

 First...Removal from Play

 When a concussion is sustained, it is critical to remove the athlete from play immediately.
-As stated above, continuing to play after injury will significantly delay recovery, and increase the risk of Second Impact Syndrome.
-As an athlete, if you suspect you might have a concussion, don't keep silent!
+As stated above, continuing to play after injury will significantly delay recovery and increase the risk of Second Impact Syndrome.
+As an athlete, don't stay silent if you suspect you might have a concussion!
 Report it, and remove yourself from play.
 Our athletic trainers are specialized in evaluating concussions and facilitating proper concussion treatment and recovery.
 They are there to help you recover and return to sports as quickly and safely as possible.
 In addition, athletic trainers work closely with physicians and other healthcare providers to ensure a fully supported recovery process.
-Complete recovery before returning to sports, regardless of the severity of the concussion, is critical.
+In fact, complete recovery is critical before returning to sports, regardless of the severity of the concussion.

 Concussion Recovery the Right Way